kodecocodes/i9t/testing/testing.markdown

 > **Note**: You'll notice the report doesn't show you the specific coverage percentage right away; you have to hover over the progress indicator until it shows up.

 You also have access to code coverage numbers for individual classes and methods.
-To see them, click on the disclosure indicator to the right of the file name.
+To see them, click on the disclosure indicator to the left of the file name.
 Xcode can even tell you the coverage of each line in a file.
-Hover over **Workout.swift** and click on the small right-facing arrow that appears to the left of its name:
+To see this in action, hover over **Workout.swift** and click on the small right-facing arrow that appears to the right of its name:

 ![bordered width=20%](/images/codeCoverage2-5.png)